-3 Tips on Buying Your Daughter Her First Bra January 4, 2019 – Posted in: Fashion – Tags: first bra
+3 Tips on Buying Your Daughter Her First Bra January 4, 2019 – Posted in: Fashion, Parenting – Tags: daughter, first bra, Lingerie

 Buying a bra should be a pleasant experience but I have seen many young girls dreading to try the bra, which their mum chose for them.
 There was one incident, which happened a few years ago, but still fresh in my memory.
 It was this particular incident which inspired me to write this blog.

 The girl was then about 10 years old and was wearing only singlet, until her mum brought her to our lingerie boutique.
 Her mum chose a bralette, which has a hook and eye behind.
 Most girls will have lots of opinion, and saying “no” to all their mother’s choices, and either pick a bra of their own choice or refuse to wear a bra.
 But this girl obediently went into the fitting room to try.
 When she came out, her eyes were all red and teary.
 It was the first time that I witnessed a girl having such a traumatic experience buying her first bra, and I was very shocked.
 Together with her mum, I tried to console the girl and shared my own experience when I wore my first bra.

 Of course, I also came across many customers, who make first bra shopping a fun experience for their girls.
 From my own observation and discussion with these customers, I shall share with you the following 3 tips to help you buy your daughter her first bra.

 The first thing all mums who’s going to be taking your daughter bra shopping should do is to talk to her about why her body is changing and why you’re going bra shopping.

 Have the conversation with your daughter about puberty and how her body will change and, what to expect when bra shopping.
 As a mum, you should be the first person to give such information to your daughter.
 Do not let her friends or other relatives educate her about her body.
 This is often the cause of poor body image and low self-confidence, so I don’t recommend you go this route.